sandilyabvh/DRSSSeverityClassifier/README.md

 The Case viewer GUI can be launched using the below steps:
 1. conda activate ece8803
 2. python3 <repo path>/cases_viewer.py --data_root <parent directory containing prime test and train csvs> --annot_train_prime <path to df_prime_train.csv> --annot_test_prime <path to df_prime_test.csv>

+Directory Structure:
+   |
+   | -- Explainability: This directory contains relevant heat maps and Jupyter notebook to generate heat maps.
+   | -- ProofRuns: This directory contains screencapture proofs at the time of running the classifier.
+   | -- Uploading screen captures at the time of running classifier successfull.
+   | -- 3DCNN.ipynb: Experimenting with a 3D-CNN implemented bycombining a ConvLSTM and a 2D-U-N…
+   | -- Blending.ipynb: Contains the OCTDataset class that internally handles the blending logic.
+We run this OCTDataset class over the train and test data set.
+        This is the method we follow when we have to generated a pre-processed image for each sample within a Volutme.
+   | -- case_viewer.py: This is a GUI that helps in terms of visualization.
+One can scej
+   | -- KNN.ipynb: Contains the code that initially reduces dimentions, flattens and later passes the inputs through KNN.
+   | -- SVM.ipynb: Contains the code to the RBF Sampler and the SGDC based sVM.
+The RBF Sampler has contUNet-CNN.ipynb
+   | -- NaiveBayes.ipynb: Contains the code to run Naive Bayes.
+We have to initialize the transforms first, run the OCTDataset and OCTCLassifier.
+   | -- UNet-CNN.ipynb: Contains the U-Net classifier and dataset wrapper classes.
+To run the classifier, one must first train it on the train set after performing data augmentation like random rotations.
+Finally the model is run on the test set.
+   | -- image_file_paths.txt: A text file listing the paths of unique images for the case_viewer.py to show when it is run.